untapped-inc/sema-docs/docs/deploying-to-production.md

 You now have an APK file of your customized POS app.

+!!! warning "modified:   android/gradle.properties"
+    You'll notice the file `android/gradle.properties` has been modified when you run `git status`.
+    It has been modified by the `build_sema_apk.sh` script.
+Make sure you ignore this before staging and committing any changes:

+        git checkout -- android/gradle.properties

 !!! info ""
     The APK file is located at `android/app/build/outputs/apk/release`.
 It's named `app-release.apk`.
 Feel free to rename this file however you like.